 Outside of the advocacy groups, others worry as well.
-As enthusiastic as Rick Smolan is about the numerous ways Big Data can improve our world, the co-creator of the Big Data package also hints at threats.
+As enthusiastic as Rick Smolan is about the numerous ways in which Big Data can improve our world the co-creator of the Big Data package also hints at threats.
 “Like all new tools, Big Data carries the potential for unintended consequences,” he says.

-And Marc Goodman, a global security expert and founder of the Future Crimes Institute, comes at this from a lifetime spent fighting the dark side.
+And Marc Goodman, a global security expert and founder of the Future Crimes Institute, comes at this from a lifetime spent fighting bad guys.
 He says emerging technologies “will inevitably make their way to criminals and terrorists – and what they’ll do with them may deliver a very different future than the one most of us hope for.”

 Goodman adds that Mexican citizens, “at great risk to themselves, are crowdmapping the locations and activities of drug dealers.”

 The uses and applications of Big Data clearly go both ways.

 We can be empowered “with knowledge, products and services that will make our lives measurably better,” says Goodman in his essay in The Human Face of Big Data.
 “But as we enjoy these fruits, we should not forget that Big Data has the power to arm the bad guys as well….
 If the good guys are to prevail, we need to be diligent in our use of Big Data and work together to create the techno-utopia we all hope for.”